opentelekomcloud-docs/dedicated-host/umn/source/ecs_management/modifying_specifications_of_ecss_on_dehs.rst

 #.
 After the ECS status changes to **Stopped**, click **Modify Specifications** in the **Operation** column.

    The **Modify ECS Specifications** page is displayed.
-Modify the specifications by following the instructions described in Elastic Cloud Server User Guide.
+Modify the specifications by following the instructions described in *Elastic Cloud Server User Guide*.

 .. |image1| image:: /_static/images/en-us_image_0210485079.png